CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g27/UserProfileService/README.md

 NODE_DOCKER_PORT: Port to use in our **Docker Container/Node.js Server App**.
 Also 8080 by default

 QUESTION_SERVICE_LOCAL_URL: URL where the local QuestionService is hosted.
+QUESTION_SERVICE_DEPLOYED_URL: URL where the remote QuestionService is hosted.
 ```

 ## Database